Junchen-Yu/SSHNet/README.md

-# SSHNet
+# SSHNet: Unsupervised Cross-modal Homography Estimation via Problem Redefinition and Split Optimization

 This is the implementation of the paper "SSHNet: Unsupervised Cross-modal Homography Estimation via Problem Redefinition and Split Optimization"

 ## Requirements